The Quote Garden ™

 Habits are the very dickens to change. ~Arnold Bennett (1867–1931)

-The unfortunate thing about this world is that good habits are so much easier to give up than bad ones. ~Somerset Maugham
+But the unfortunate thing about this world is that good habits are so much easier to get out of than bad ones. ~W. Somerset Maugham

 Habit might be described as a kind of moral friction — as something not allowing easy passage to the mind, but rather so binding it to things that to work loose from them is difficult. ~Georg Christoph Lichtenberg (1742–1799), translated by Norman Alliston, 1908

-Habits are at first cobwebs, then cables. ~Spanish Proverb
+Habits are at first cobwebs, then cables. ~Proverb

 No monarch is so well obeyed as that whose name is Habit. ~James Lendall Basford (1845–1915), Sparks from the Philosopher's Stone, 1882